devsecops-workshop/workshop-guide/content/3-inner-loop/_index.md

 We could create a workspace from one of the templates that come with Dev Spaces, but we want to use a customized workspace with some additionally defined plugins in a [v2 devfile](https://devfile.io/) in our git repo.
 With devfiles you can share a complete workspace setup and with the click of a link and you will end up in a fully configured project in your browser.
 {{% /notice %}}

+You will now need to access the Gitea repository where your Quarkus app resides and specifically get the path to the devfile.
+- Find the Gitea URL by selecting the `git` project in openshift and then **Networking > Routes**
+- Click on the URL and login to Gitea with
+  - username : gitea
+  - password : gitea
+- On the right side click on the repository `gitea/quarkus-build-options`
+- Then click on the devfile `devspaces_devfile.yml`
+- Now click on button **Raw** (or **Originalversion** in German) and copy this URL

+It is important that you have the URL to the Raw version, otherwise DevSpace will recieve a website that it cannot parse.

+Now back in your DevSpaces Workspace :
 - In the left menu click on **Create Workspace**
-- Copy the **raw URL** of the `devfile.yaml` file in your `Gitea` repository by clicking on the file and then on the **Raw** button (or **Originalversion** in German).
-- Paste the full URL into the **Git Repo URL** field and click **Create & Open**
+- Paste the full URL of the devfile that you just copied into the **Git Repo URL** field and click **Create & Open**

 {{< figure src="../images/crw.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 - You'll get into the **Creating a workspace ...** view, give the workspace containers some time to spin up.
+- If a popup appears asking you to "trust the authors of the files" click `Yes, I trust the authors` {{< figure src="../images/trust.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 When your workspace has finally started, have a good look around in the UI.
 It should look familiar if you have ever worked with VSCode or similar IDEs.

 {{% notice tip %}}
 While working with Dev Spaces make sure you have AdBlockers disabled, you are not on a VPN and a have good internet connection to ensure a stable setup.
 If you are facing any issues try to reload the Browser window.
-If that doesn't help restart the workspace in the main Dev Spaces site under **Workspaces** and then menu **Restart Workspace**
+If that doesn't help restart the workspace in the main DevSpaces Web Console under **Workspaces** and then menu **Restart Workspace**
 {{% /notice %}}

 ## Clone the Quarkus Application Code